Compound Calculator Interest 2025 – Investment Growth & Retirement Planning

 Growth Stocks10-12%8-10%High

 *Historical returns don't guarantee future performance.
-Use conservative estimates for planning.
+Use conservative estimates for planning with our compound interest calculator with contributions.

 The Rule of 72 – Quick Doubling Time Calculator

 The Rule of 72 is a simple way to estimate how long it takes to double your money.
-Just divide 72 by your annual return rate:
+Just divide 72 by your annual return rate to understand compound yearly growth:

 Rule of 72 Examples: